 - Be the primary caregiver for children in the classroom

 - Change diapers as needed

-- Soothe infants by singing to and cuddling them
+- Soothe toddlers by singing to and cuddling them

-- Supervise infants on the floor as they play with age appropriate toys
+- Supervise toddlers on the floor as they play with age appropriate toys

 - Ensure play, sleep and changing areas are kept clean